Willing DNA Project

 These results, together with the documentary evidence, would appear to show that the Willing family of Loddiswell is related both to the Willing family of Plymstock, and to the Modbury family descended from Michael and Elianor Willing.

 Richard may be the Richard Willing son of Richard and Elizabeth, baptised in Ermington in 1658.
 Ermington is only about two miles from Holbeton where Richard was living at the time of his marriage.
-If so, this line may be tentatively traced back to a baptism in Ermington in 1603, when the registers in Ermington start.
-However, this information has been taken from the IGI and has not yet been verified by searching the registers themselves.
+But there are other candidates for Richard, so further investigation is required.

 Deep Clade Test (Plymstock, Modbury and Loddiswell)

-A Deep Clade Test has been carried out on kit no 134236.
+A Deep Clade Test was carried out on kit no 134236 in 2009.
 These results apply to anyone who belongs to the Plymstock, Modbury or Loddiswell families.

 Family Tree DNA infers a haplogroup from the standard test and everyone in these three families was originally given the haplogroup of R1b1b2.
 The Deep Clade Test, carried out in September 2009, showed that they belonged to R1b1b2a*.
 The actual results were M269+ L49+ L23+ U106- P311- P310- L48-.
 These are the SNPs (Single Nucleotide Polymorphism markers) which were tested.
 Those with a + sign were found and those with a - sign were not found.